Sampling and User-Supplied Equipment

 User-Supplied Equipment: Hatch Size

-The hatch opening is 20 inches in diameter; any equipment which users wish to bring on board must be capable of passing through the hatch with its sealing surface protection ring in place, resulting in a working 19” maximum opening.
+The hatch opening is 20 inches in diameter.
+Any equipment which users wish to bring on board must be capable of passing through the hatch with its sealing surface protection ring in place, resulting in a working 19” maximum opening.

 User-Supplied Equipment: Pressure Housings

 The test chamber pressure recording chart (or copy) and/or statement of test details signed by the chamber operator shall be delivered to the Alvin office at Woods Hole, and a copy shall be delivered to the Expedition Leader aboard Atlantis prior to ship departure and subsequent equipment installation on Alvin.
+Follow the link in this section to obtain an Alvin hydrostatic pressure test record form.

 Pressure vessels constructed from certain experimental or unpredictable materials such as glass or ceramics cannot be certified for use with Alvin in the manner described above.
 In some cases, a design review by Alvin’s U.S. Navy engineering oversight body (NAVSEA) is required (a time-consuming process) and in others, certification is impossible.
 If in doubt about a particular design, contact the Alvin office.